Credit CardsArticles

 .

-A cash advance is using your credit card to borrow cash instead of charging a purchase.
+A cash advance refers to using your credit card to borrow cash instead of charging a purchase.
 Cash advances borrow against your credit card’s credit limit and must be repaid like any purchase.
-You can receive a cash advance through various methods, including an ATM withdrawal, a bank teller, a cash advance check or an online transfer.
+You can receive a cash advance through various methods, including an ATM withdrawal, a bank teller and a cash advance check.

 callout-icon